mfoxworthy/netify-conntrack-mwan3/TUNING.md

 # Time To Live settings

 All this said, I turned off the ttl in Netify.
 This completely stablized the network.
 There is a growing list of entries in each of the lists.
 But, if an IP is used for an application meant for the other network, I still move it.
 So list growth isn't really a concern.
 However, if it becomes a concern we just need to make the ttl something really long like 48 hours.
+After testing for 24 hours the list, in my enviroment grew to

+227 - Network with the fewest rules but has streaming media configured

+424 - Network with all the buisness apps and interactive apps like chat.

 # Interface detection